brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Download GraalVM: https://www.oracle.com/downloads/graalvm-downloads.html

-Be sure to enable Large Pages in Windows, or otherwise remove the large pages flag at the end: https://www.chaoticafractals.com/manual/getting-started/enabling-large-page-support-windows
+Be sure to enable Large Pages in Windows, or otherwise remove the 2 large pages flags at the end: https://www.chaoticafractals.com/manual/getting-started/enabling-large-page-support-windows

 Arguments for GraalVM EE Java 17: